 Ryder Hesjedal: 2008-Present

 Hesjedal, who finished 47th and 49th in 2008 and 2009 respectively, broke through on the Tour in 2010, earning two fourth place finishes in stages 3 and 17 which helped him to a surprising seventh place finish in 2010 - which was later changed to sixth after 2010 winner Alberto Contator was stripped of his win due to doping.
 In 2011, Hesjedal was caught behind an accident early in the Tour and lost time that he couldn't make up.
 He still finished a respectable 18th.
-The start of the 2012 Tour looks promising for the The Victoria, B.C. native, who is coming off a win in the Giro d'Italia.
-He will look to match or beat Steve Bauer's record fourth place finish in 1988 this year.
+The start of the 2012 Tour looked promising as Hesjedal was coming off a win in the Giro d'Italia.
+Unfortunately, Hesjedal crashed during the sixth stage and was forced to abandon the race.
+The start of the 2013 Tours sees Hesjedal as part of Team Garmin's leadership group.
+He's struggled with injuries leading up to the tour, but he seems ready to race.

 Steve Bauer: 1985-1995